IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

   * Graphic Design: The New Basics
   * Type On Screen

-## LETTER TO NEXT COHORT
+## LETTER OR VIDEO TO NEXT COHORT

 *As a pdf, direct message to deangela on Slack.*

-Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.
+Write a letter to the next class or create a 1-2 minute video, giving them advice on how to reach their learning goals and get value out of this course.